1987 Carmarthen District Council election: Llanfihangel-ar-Arth (one seat)

 The seat had been won by Plaid Cymru at a by-election.

 Llangeler (two seats)

 Llangynnwr (two seats)

 Boundary change: the previous ward was divided to create an additional Newchurch ward.

 Llangyndeyrn (two seats)

 Llanllwni (one seat)

 The ward used to be known as Llanfihangel Rhos-y-Corn.

 Llansteffan (one seat)

 The ward used to be known as Llangain.

-Llanybydder (two seats)
+Llanybydder (one seat)

 The previous two-member Llanllwni ward was split into a two single-member wards (Llanybydder and Pencarreg).

 Newchurch (one seat)

 This additional ward was created following the division of the Llangynnwr ward, which retained two seats.

 Pencarreg (one seats)

 The previous two-member Llanllwni ward was split into a two single-member wards (Llanybydder and Pencarreg).

 St Clears (two seats)

 St Ishmael (one seat)

 The previous two-member Llandyfaelog ward was split into a two single-member wards (Llandyfaelog and St Ishmaels).

 Trelech (one seat)

 The ward used to be known as Abernant.